 You don’t need to come to campus to receive help from the Writing Center and Speech Service!
 We offer two ways you can receive assistance online.

 Email consultations for writing and speech help can be requested 24/7 through our online forms.
-Within two to three business days of your completed submission (not including university breaks or school closures), you will receive a response from email@example.com with two attachments: your assignment and a summary of the consultation, which can be used as proof of use for required visits.
+Within two to three business days of your completed submission (not including university breaks or school closures), you will receive a response from firstname.lastname@example.org with two attachments: your assignment with our recommendations and comments, and a PDF file summary of the consultation, which can be used as proof of use for required visits.

 Please note that during a regular week, online consultations submitted after 5 pm on Fridays may not be returned until the following Wednesday.
 That time is extended for school recesses and closures.
 Also, if we need to contact you for more information, it may delay the return of your submission.